Cicero: Governorship of Cilicia

 In 51 BC he reluctantly accepted a promagistracy (as proconsul) in Cilicia for the year; there were few other former consuls eligible as a result of a legislative requirement enacted by Pompey in 52 BC specifying an interval of five years between a consulship or praetorship and a provincial command.
 He served as proconsul of Cilicia from May 51 BC, arriving in the provinces three months later around August.
-He was given instructions to keep nearby Cappadocia loyal to King Ariobarzanes III, which he achieved 'satisfactorily without war'.

 In 53 BC Marcus Licinius Crassus had been defeated by the Parthians at the Battle of Carrhae.
 This opened the Roman East for a Parthian invasion, causing unrest in Syria and Cilicia.
 Cicero restored calm by his mild system of government.
 He discovered that a great amount of public property had been embezzled by corrupt previous governors and members of their staff, and did his utmost to restore it.
 Thus he greatly improved the condition of the cities.
 He retained the civil rights of, and exempted from penalties, the men who gave the property back.
 Besides this, he was extremely frugal in his outlays for staff and private expenses during his governorship, and this made him highly popular among the natives.
-Previous governors had extorted enormous sums from the provincials in order to supply their households and bodyguards.

 Besides his activity in ameliorating the hard pecuniary situation of the province, Cicero was also creditably active in the military sphere.
 Early in his governorship he received information that prince Pacorus, son of Orodes II the king of the Parthians, had crossed the Euphrates, and was ravaging the Syrian countryside and had even besieged Cassius (the interim Roman commander in Syria) in Antioch.
 Cicero eventually marched with two understrength legions and a large contingent of auxiliary cavalry to Cassius's relief.
 Pacorus and his army had already given up on besieging Antioch and were heading south through Syria, ravaging the countryside again.
 Cassius and his legions followed them, harrying them wherever they went, eventually ambushing and defeating them near Antigonea.

 Another large troop of Parthian horsemen was defeated by Cicero's cavalry who happened to run into them while scouting ahead of the main army.
 Cicero next defeated some robbers who were based on Mount Amanus and was hailed as imperator by his troops.
 Afterwards he led his army against the independent Cilician mountain tribes, besieging their fortress of Pindenissum.
 It took him 47 days to reduce the place, which fell in December.
 On 30 July 50 BC Cicero left the province to his brother Quintus, who had accompanied him on his governorship as his legate.
 On his way back to Rome he stopped in Rhodes and then went to Athens, where he caught up with his old friend Titus Pomponius Atticus and met men of great learning.